 Great opera performances are fleeting moments in time.
 Miss them, and they are gone forever.
 So as part of our mission to bring top-quality opera to ever-wider audiences, we record as many of our productions as possible.
 We have been making audio recordings of every Festival performance since 1960, and in recent years we have filmed a growing number of productions

 Our audio visual recordings, now in HD digital, have opened-up Glyndebourne to a worldwide audience.
-They enable people to discover our work through broadcasts, cinema screenings, DVDs and online.
+They enable people to discover our work through broadcasts, cinema screenings, DVDs and worldwide online (the photos above are from our online streaming audience).

 Our international programme of cinema screenings now involves cinemas in the UK, continental Europe, North America, India, Japan, Australia and New Zealand.

 Our sound archive is a treasure house of recordings that now goes back 50 years.
 To release some of these archive tapes to a wider public, along with more recent recordings, we launched our own independent CD label in 2007.
-We plan to release at least one historic and one modern recording each year: in 2009 the contemporary recording was Fidelio from the 2006 Festival and the archive recording was Pelléas et Mélisande from 1963.
-All CDs on The Glyndebourne Label are available online from the Glyndebourne Shop at a discount to the normal list price.
+We plan to release at least one historic and one modern recording each year.
+All CDs on The Glyndebourne Label are available online from the Glyndebourne Shop.

 Another way we share our work is through hiring-out our productions to other opera houses around the world: in 2009 we sent out productions to Berlin, Bordeaux, Copenhagen, Houston and Valencia.